ippontech/blog-usa/posts/kafka-streams-processing-late-events.md

 Keep in mind this is a _streaming aggregation_ and, because the stream is _unbounded_, it is difficult to know _when_ the results are final.
 That is, you shouldn't think an invalid result was printed.
 Instead, you should think that the result that was printed was valid _at the time_ of the output, and that this result might change later on.

-One way to get Kafka Streams to output results more frequently is to change the commit frequency, e.g.:
+To output results more frequently than every 30 seconds, you can either change the commit interval or change the size of the cache, as indicated in [Record caches in the DSL](https://kafka.apache.org/0110/documentation/streams/developer-guide#streams_developer-guide_memory-management_record-cache).
+Let's change the commit interval for this example:

 ```kotlin
 props["commit.interval.ms"] = 0